Museum grade 4th of July Maine Amethyst specimen from Deer Hill.

 This singular deep purple gem amethyst specimen was just too lovely to cut, although a large gemstone hides inside.
 It features the quintessential Fourth of July splotch of grape jelly purple surrounded by an overgrowth of lighter purple to colorless quartz which grew into a wonderful crystal, glowing with hue and character.
 Many times, I have unwrapped it and gazed into its depths, wondering how such a thing of beauty was ever formed and thanking the rock gods that it ended up in my possession.
 I hate to part with it, it has been a part of my collection for almost three decades but to keep it wrapped up in the dark is selfish and accomplishes nothing good.
 It is time for it to be cherished by someone else who will treasure it as much as I have.

 It is part of a five crystal suite of similar Amethysts, I had an affinity for this type and size Amethyst crystal and so I collected these five specifically from the many specimens we recovered.
-They will all be offered for sale, this is the first one.
+They will all be offered for sale, this is the second out of five crystals.

-Length of this crystal is approximately 58.5mm.
+Length of this crystal is approximately 55mm.
 Available Options: